Donmclean/riko/README.md

 config.EXPRESS_PORT             = 3000;
 ```

-Location of which to server production built files. (should* be same as destDir)
+Location from which to serve production built files. (should* be same as destDir)
 ```javascript
 config.EXPRESS_ROOT             = config.destDir;
 ```